 Our school lunches are provided by Taylor Shaw who work through Durham County Council.
 There is a Winter and a Summer menu which are put together following discussions with our School Council.
 All lunches provide the children with a balanced, nutritious and healthy meal.
 As a school we would recommend that your child chooses a school lunch.
 Our current school menu is shown below.

-A new autumn school menu will begin in September.
-To see what lunches are on offer by Taylor Shaw please click on our autumn menu 2020 link.
+An interim school menu will operate during the spring term 2021.
+To see what lunches are on offer by Taylor Shaw please click on our interim menu 2021 link.

 We encourage the children in our school to remain healthy through a variety of ways.
 We encourage regular exercise, eating healthily and drinking plenty of fresh water during the hot summer months.
 Our cooks provide a healthy hot lunch each day and we ask those parents, whose children stay for packed lunch, to be aware of the British Nutrition Foundation guidelines for healthy and nutritious packed lunches.
 As a school we would advise you to follow these recommendations.
 Our School Council will be promoting healthy eating this year and would like to remind parents and children that it is important to have a healthy packed lunch each day.